 What Is a Heel Spur?

 A heel spur is, simply, a bone spur that forms on the heel bone—usually extending forward toward the toes along the bottom of the foot.
-It is made from hard deposits of calcium that build up over time.
+It is made from bone that builds from repetitive pulling stresses from the muscles on ligaments that attach at this site.

 Although they start small, heel spurs can grow to half an inch or longer in length!